-Description This API opens a Host file without using the Device Handler.
+Reference Type Supported Category Host Files IA # 2320 Description device name re This API opens a Host file without using the Device Handler.
 You can USE the device name returned in IO.
-You can then READ and WRITE from the opened open the file.

-Host file (depending on what access mode you used to open the file).

-To close the Host file, use the CLOSE^%ZISH API with the handle you used to device.

-Format OPEN^%ZISH([handle][,path,]filename,mode[,max][,subtype])

-Input Parameters handle: (optional) Unique name you supply to identify the opened path: (optional) Full directory path, up to but not including the filename.
-If not supplied, the default HFS directory will be used.

-mode: (required) Mode to open file:
+You can then READ and WRITE from the opened Host file (depending on what access mode you used to open the file).
+To close the H open the file. ost file, use the CLOSE^%ZISH API with the handle you used to Format OPEN^%ZISH([OPEN^%ZISH([handle][,path,]filename,mode[,max][,subtype]) Input Parameters handle: (optional) Unique name you supply to identify the opened device. path: (optional) Full directory path, up to but not including the filename.
+If not supplied, the default HFS directory will be used. filename: (required) Name of the file to open. mode: (required) Mode to open file: • W-WRITE • R-READ A-PEND B - PLOCK (fixed record size) • B-BLOCK (fixed record size). max (optional) Maximum record size for a new file. subtype (optional) File subtype.

-• W-WRITE

-• R-READ

-A-APPEND

-• B-BLOCK (fixed record size).

-max (optional) Maximum record size for a new file.

-subtype (optional) File subtype.

 Output Variables POP: A value of zero (0) means the file was opened successfully; a positive value means the file was not opened.

-IO: Name of the opened file in the format to use for M USE and
+IO: Name of the opened file in the format to use for M USE and CLOSE commands.

-CLOSE commands.

-Host Files: Developer Tools

-Figure 23.
-OPEN^%ZISH: Example
+Figure 39.
+OPEN^%ZISH API-Example